+This form must be submitted to the Architect.

 Minn.
 Stat. § 16C.285, Subd.
-5 If a prime contractor or any subcontrater submitting its verification of compliance, the prime contractor or strom each additional subcontractor with which it has a direct contraverification confirming compliance with subdivision 3, clause (7), with subcontractor shall obtain verifications of compliand actual relationship and shall submit a supplementation ADDITIONAL SUBCONTRACTOR NAMES (Legal name of company as registered with the Secretary of State) Name of city where company home office is located Attach additional sheets as needed for submission ion of all additional subcontractors.
-SUPPLEMENTAL CERTIFICATION FOR ATTACHMENT A-2 -2 By signing this document, I certify that I am an owner or office that: er of the company, and I certify under oath All additional subcontractors listed on Attachment A-2 have voath by an owner or officer that they meet the minimum criter in Minn.
+5 If a prime contractor or any subcontractor retains additional subcontractors on the project after submitting its verification of compliance, the prime contractor or subcontractor shall obtain verifications of compliance from each additional subcontractor with which it has a direct contractual relationship and shall submit a supplemental verification confirming compliance with subdivision 3, clause (7), within 14 days of retaining the additional subcontractors.

+ADDITIONAL SUBCONTRACTOR NAMES (Legal name of company as registered with the Secretary of State) Name of city where company home office is located

+Attach additional sheets as needed for submission of all additional subcontractors.

+SUPPLEMENTAL CERTIFICATION FOR ATTACHMENT A-2

+By signing this document, I certify that I am an owner or officer of the company, and I certify under oath that:

+All additional subcontractors listed on Attachment A-2 have verified through a signed statement under oath by an owner or officer that they meet the minimum criteria to be a responsible contractor as defined in Minn.
 Stat. § 16C.285.

-Authorized Signature of Owner or Officer: Printed Name: Title: Date: Company Name: L .1
+Authorized Signature of Owner or Officer: Printed Name:

+Title: Date:

+Company Name: